Tax Revenues When Substances Substitute: Marijuana, Alcohol, and Tobacco

 Date Written: March 24, 2018

 Proponents of the legalization of recreational marijuana have argued that the policy would result in increased tax revenues for states.
 However, if legal substances are highly substitutable, tax revenues from marijuana may crowd out pre-existing revenues.
-We study the interaction between the marijuana, alcohol, and tobacco industries in Washington state using a combination of detailed administrative data on the marijuana industry and scanner data on alcohol and tobacco sales.
-We estimate a demand system and find that alcohol and marijuana are substitutes, with the legalization of marijuana in isolation leading to a 12% decrease in alcohol demand, and a marginal cross price elasticity of demand of .16.
-Marijuana legalization results in a 20% decrease in tobacco demand, but the marginal relationship is unclear.
-When prices are held fixed, 50% of marijuana tax revenue comes from cannibalizing alcohol and tobacco taxes.
-When those industries adjust their prices, only 22% of marijuana tax revenue comes from alcohol and tobacco.
-Though Washington has the highest marijuana tax rate in the country, a 1% increase in the marijuana tax results in a 1.01% increase in total revenues collected by the state.
+We study the change in substance tax revenues caused by legalizing marijuana in Washington state, accounting for potential substitutability and complementarity between marijuana, alcohol, and tobacco.
+We use a combination of detailed administrative data on retail marijuana and scanner data on alcohol and tobacco sales.
+By estimating a demand system for legal substances and controlling for prices, we find that substances are substitutes and the legalization of marijuana itself leads to a 12% decrease in alcohol demand and a 20% decrease in tobacco demand.
+50% of state marijuana tax revenue is cannibalized by the reduction in alcohol and tobacco taxes.
+When those industries adjust their prices, only 18% of marijuana tax revenue comes from alcohol and tobacco.
+Though Washington has the highest marijuana tax rate in the country, a 1% increase in the marijuana tax results in a 1.22% increase in total revenues collected by the state.

 Keywords: Marijuana, Recreational Substances, Substitution, Demand Estimation, Taxation, Industrial Organization